Baghir A. Suleimanov: Early life and career

 Suleimanov was born in Baku on June 22, 1959.
 He graduated from the Azerbaijan State Oil and Industry University.

 He received his PhD in 1987, his DSc in 1997, and his professorship in 2011.
 In 2014, he was chosen corresponding member of the Azerbaijan National Academy of Sciences (ANAS) on the specialization of "Development of oil and gas fields," and in 2019, he was elected foreign member of the Russian Academy of Natural Sciences.
 He attends the scientific school of academician Azad Mirzajanzade.

-At 1981-1985, B. Suleimanov worked as an operator and engineer on oil and gas production in the Oil and Gas Production Unit named after N. Narimanov.
+At 1981–1985, B. Suleimanov worked as an operator and engineer on oil and gas production in the Oil and Gas Production Unit named after N. Narimanov.
 He worked as an assistant at the Azerbaijan Oil and Chemical Institute's "Development and exploitation of oil fields" faculty from 1985 to 1988, and as a senior, lead, and head scientist at the ANAS Institute of Mathematics and Mechanics' "Nonlinear mechanics of oil and gas" department from 1988 to 2000.
 Since 2000, he has worked at the SOCAR «OilGasScientificResearchProject» Institute as director and deputy director.
 Since 2009 he has been working as deputy director for oil and gas production at the same Institute.

 The construction of scientific and experimental basis for the use of heterogeneous systems in the development of oil fields, as well as the development of novel methodologies, technologies, and chemical compositions for oil recovery, is the major focus of B. Suleimanov's research activities.

-B. Suleimanov has written 291 scientific publications, including 106 patents, two monographs, and three textbooks.
+B. Suleimanov has written 321 scientific publications, including 118 patents, two monographs, and four textbooks.

-B. Suleimanov has mentored 24 PhD students and 6 DSc students.
+B. Suleimanov has mentored 25 PhD students and 6 DSc students.